Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Abstract

 \section{Abstract}

-Autonomous vehicles (AVs) often depend on multiple sensors and sensing modalities to mitigate data degradation and provide a measure of robustness when operating in adverse conditions.
-Radars and cameras are a popular sensor combination---although radar measurements are sparse in comparison to camera images, radar scans are able to penetrate fog, rain, and snow.
-Data from both sensors are typically fused in a common reference frame prior to use in downstream perception tasks.
+Autonomous vehicles (AVs) often depend on multiple sensors and sensing modalities to impart a measure of robustness when operating in adverse conditions.
+Radars and cameras are popular choices for use in combination; although radar measurements are sparse in comparison to camera images, radar scans are able to penetrate fog, rain, and snow.
+Data from both sensors are typically fused prior to use in downstream perception tasks.
 However, accurate sensor fusion depends upon knowledge of the spatial transform between the sensors and any temporal misalignment that exists in their measurement times.
-During the life cycle of an AV, these calibration parameters may change.
-The ability to perform in-situ spatiotemporal calibration is essential to ensure reliable long-term operation.
-State-of-the-art 3D radar-camera spatiotemporal calibration algorithms require bespoke calibration targets, which are not readily available in the field.
+During the life cycle of an AV, these calibration parameters may change, so the ability to perform in-situ spatiotemporal calibration is essential to ensure reliable long-term operation.
+State-of-the-art 3D radar-camera spatiotemporal calibration algorithms require bespoke calibration targets that are not readily available in the field.
 In this paper, we describe an algorithm for \emph{targetless} spatiotemporal calibration that is able to operate without specialized infrastructure.
-Our approach leverages the ability of the radar unit to measure its own ego-velocity relative to a fixed external reference frame.
+Our approach leverages the ability of the radar unit to measure its own ego-velocity relative to a fixed, external reference frame.
 We analyze the identifiability of the spatiotemporal calibration problem and determine the motions necessary for calibration.
 Through a series of simulation studies, we characterize the sensitivity of our algorithm to measurement noise.
 Finally, we demonstrate accurate calibration for three real-world systems, including a handheld sensor rig and a vehicle-mounted sensor array.
-Our results show that we are able to match the performance of an existing, target-based method, while calibrating in arbitrary (infrastructure-free) environments.
+Our results show that we are able to match the performance of an existing, target-based method, while calibrating in arbitrary, infrastructure-free environments.